Colin P. Rourke

-Colin Rourke (born 1 January 1943) is a British mathematician who worked in PL topology, low-dimensional topology, differential topology, group theory, relativity and cosmology.
-He is an emeritus professor at the Mathematics Institute of the University of Warwick and a founding editor of the journals Geometry & Topology and Algebraic & Geometric Topology, published by Mathematical Sciences Publishers, where he is the vice chair of its board of directors.
+Colin Rourke (1 January 1943 – 18 December 2024) was an eminent British mathematician who worked in PL topology, low-dimensional topology, differential topology, group theory, relativity and cosmology.
+He was an emeritus professor at the Mathematics Institute at the University of Warwick and a founding editor of the journals Geometry & Topology and Algebraic & Geometric Topology, published by Mathematical Sciences Publishers, where he was a permanent member of its board of directors.

-Early career
+Career

-Rourke obtained his Ph.D. at the University of Cambridge in 1965 under the direction of Christopher Zeeman.

-Most of Rourke's early work was carried out in collaboration with Brian Sanderson.
+Rourke obtained his PhD at the University of Cambridge in 1965 under the direction of Christopher Zeeman.
+Most of his early work was carried out in collaboration with Brian Sanderson.
 They solved a number of outstanding problems: the provision of normal bundles for the PL category (which they called "Block bundles"), the non-existence of normal microbundles (top and PL), and a geometric interpretation for all (generalized) homology theories (joint work with Sandro Buoncristiano, see bibliography).

 Rourke was an invited speaker at the International Congress of Mathematicians in 1970 at Nice.

-Open University

-From 1976-1981 Rourke was acting professor of pure mathematics at the Open University (on secondment from Warwick) where he masterminded the rewriting of the pure mathematics course.
+From 1976 to 1981, he was acting professor of pure mathematics at the Open University (on secondment from Warwick) where he masterminded the rewriting of the pure mathematics course.

+Rourke died in 2024, aged 81.